 From Dun Saddle the track descends gently southwest along a broad ridge, stepping down though tussock and rocky outcrops.
 Though the ridge lies east of the mineral belt, the influence of the underlying ultramafic geology on vegetation characteristics is obvious, with kānuka and lancewood common amid the silver beech.
 The ridge is quite boggy in sections, so blocks of wood have been laid down on parts of the track to allow easy crossing.
 Rocks Hut is reached 45 min-1 hr (2.7 km) from Dun Saddle.

 On the return leg you can retrace your steps back to Dun Saddle and down Dun Mountain Trail to the dam.
-Alternatively you can continue north from Dun Saddle, head up over Dun Mountain Summit and descend Dew Lakes Track.
-You can also follow Dun Mountain Trail westward from Dun Saddle to Junction Saddle (where you can access Sunrise Ridge), or even continue all the way to Brook Valley.
+Alternatively you can continue north from Dun Saddle over Dun Mountain Summit and descend Dew Lakes Track.
+You can also follow Dun Mountain Trail west from Dun Saddle all the way to Brook Valley.

 Middy Hut is in Pelorus Valley directly southeast of Rocks Hut.
 The hut is located on the true right bank of the Pelorus River.
 The hut is on a section of the Pelorus Track which doubles as the Te Araroa Trail.
 A swingbridge crosses the river just upstream of the hut and the Te Araroa Trail forks from Pelorus Track and climbs steadily to Rocks Hut on the top of the ridge.
 The valley side is forested in beech, with other species like rata present.